-The Group's main credit risk concentration is from redemptions to be received from the hedge funds investments in which the Group is invested.
 The Group seeks to mitigate its exposure to credit risk by conducting its contractual transactions and placing its short-term funds only with institutions which are reputable and well established.

-In accordance with the Group's policy, the AIFM monitors the Group's credit position on a monthly basis and the board of directors reviews it on a regular basis.
+In accordance with the Group's policy, the AIFM monitors the Group's credit position on a monthly basis and the liquidators review it on a regular basis.

 The Group measures credit risk and expected credit losses using probability of default, exposure at default and loss given default.
-At 31 December 2020 and 31 December 2019, all cash is held with banks disclosed in the table below and are due to be settled within 1 week.
+At 31 December 2021 and 31 December 2020, all cash is held with banks disclosed in the table below and are due to be settled within 1 week.
 The management considers the probability of default to be close to zero as counterparties have a strong capacity to meet their contractual obligations in the near term.
 As a result, no loss allowance has been recognised based on 12-month expected credit losses as any such impairment would be wholly insignificant to the Group.